Sublime12/math_pl/README.md

 ## Example Syntax
 The language handles expressions like:
-For now, the arith expression tree is right associative You need to put parenthese to change the correct associativeness
+For now, the arith expression tree is left associative, there is no priority of operations
+You need to put parenthese to change the correct associativeness
 ```ocaml
 if (3 + 7) == 2 * 1 - 3